McKinney Fire Department

 “I always wanted to be a firefighter.
 My uncle was a firefighter/paramedic in Chicago, and I always really wanted to be one too.
 I actually started out in the nursing program at Midwestern State University, but what I really wanted to be was a paramedic.
-I had already earned my EMT-basic certificate at another community college and a certificate at North Texas Fire Academy when earned earn my Paramedic certificate at the colleges of DCCCD.
+I had already earned my EMT-basic certificate at another community college and a certificate at North Texas Fire Academy when I earned earn my Paramedic certificate at Dallas College.

 “The program overprepared me, if that’s possible, for the registry exam.